 Keywords: memorization, copyright, LLMs

 Abstract: Plaintiffs and defendants in copyright lawsuits over generative AI often make sweeping, opposing claims about the extent to which large language models (LLMs) have memorized plaintiffs' protected expression.
 Drawing on adversarial ML and copyright law, we show that these polarized positions dramatically oversimplify the relationship between memorization and copyright.
-To do so, we leverage a recent probabilistic extraction technique to extract pieces of the \texttt{books3} dataset from 13 open-weight LLMs.
+To do so, we leverage a recent probabilistic extraction technique to extract pieces of the Books3 dataset from 17 open-weight LLMs.
 Through numerous experiments, we show that it's possible to extract substantial parts of at least some books from different LLMs.
-This is evidence that the LLMs have memorized the extracted text; this memorized content is copied inside the model parameters.
+This is evidence that these LLMs have memorized the extracted text; this memorized content is copied inside the model parameters.
 But the results are complicated: the extent of memorization varies both by model and by book.
-With our specific experiments, we find that the largest LLMs don't memorize most books---either in whole or in part.
-However, we also find that \textsc{Llama 3.1 70B} memorizes some books, like \emph{Harry Potter} and \emph{1984}, almost entirely.
+With our specific experiments, we find that the largest LLMs don't memorize most books--either in whole or in part.
+However, we also find that Llama 3.1 70B memorizes some books, like Harry Potter and the Sorcerer's Stone and 1984, almost entirely.
+In fact, Harry Potter is so memorized that, using a seed prompt consisting of just the first line of chapter 1, we can deterministically generate the entire book near-verbatim.
 We discuss why our results have significant implications for copyright cases, though not ones that unambiguously favor either side.

 Submission Number: 147